Horned helmet: European Middle Ages

 During the High Middle Ages, fantastical headgear became popular among knights, in particular for tournaments.
 (Note: See the depiction of Wolfram von Eschenbach, and others, in the Codex Manesse.)
 The achievements or representations of some coats of arms, for example that of Lazar Hrebeljanovic, depict them, but they rarely appear as charges depicted within the arms themselves.
 It is sometimes argued that helmets with large protuberances would not have been worn in battle due to the impediment to their wearer.
 However, impractical adornments have been worn on battlefields throughout history.

 The German Hyghalmen Roll, c. late 15th century, illustrates both winged helmets and a horned helm crests in the arms of Dalheim, bottom row.

 Great helm of Albert von Pranckh, 14th century, showing the style often used by the Teutonic order.

 Some horned great helms depicted among jousting frog-mouth helms.

-Coat of arms of medieval Danish King Valdemar the Conqueror depicting horns on his metal helmet.
+Coat of arms of medieval Danish King Valdemar the Restorer depicting horns on his metal helmet.

+Impression of a 14th century seal used by Welsh prince Owain Lawgoch (1330 – 1378), it depicts a horned helmet on top of four rampant lions which represented the Kingdom of Gwynedd.